ammar-qazi/HisaabFlow/README.md

 | **Meezan** | PKR | ✅ Full Support |
 | **Other Banks** | Single/Multiple | ✅ Full Support Via Unknown Bank Panel |

-**Can't parse your bank**: Open a ticket and I'll add support for it.
+**Can't parse your bank?** Open a ticket and I'll add support for it.

 ## How It Works